-The FGSJ has long been working with stakeholders on the project to restore and find a use for this historic Falmouth building, once the Falmouth residence of John Tharp, more recently the town’s Tax Office.
+The FGSJ has long been working with stakeholders on the project to restore and find a use for this historic Falmouth building.
+Once the Falmouth residence of John Tharp, more recently the town’s Tax Office, the building is now owned by the Port Authority of Jamaica (PAJ).

 The initial phase was carried out over ten years ago by Falmouth Heritage Renewal (FHR) when Robin Dukes, a UK conservation contractor, visited and spent time with FHR trainees, showing them how to carry out proper conservation timber repairs, retaining as much of the original Bullet wood as possible and using the same timber in repair.